Bajarwala

 Bajarwala is a small village of Gujrat District in the province of Punjab, Pakistan.
 Bajarwala is located near the town of Dinga and its latitude and longitude is 32°65'31N, 73°68'27E.
 Bajarwala is about 140 km from the capital city of Islamabad.

 Education

 The literacy rate of Bajarwala is more than 95%.
 There are two primary schools and one girls high school.
-There is also Madrasah for girls where totally free education is offered.
+There is also a madrasah for girls where free education is offered.